 Leticia Anne Designs Graphic

-Yiradhu Marang ‘Good Day’, my name is Leticia Anne (previously known as Leticia-Anne-Maree Quince).
-I am a proud Wiradjuri Torres Strait Islander yinaa ‘woman’ currently living on Darkinjung Country, Central Coast NSW.
+Yiradhu Marang ‘Good Day’, my name is Leticia Anne Forbes.
+I am a proud Wiradjuri Torres Strait Islander yinaa ‘woman’ currently living on Darkinjung Country, Central Coast of NSW.
 My mob are from Narrandera, NSW with connections to the Wedge and Carter family.
 I have grown up on Wiradjuri Country in Western NSW most of my life and acknowledge Dubbo being my ngarumbang ‘home’ Country where my spirit goes back to.
 I am a proud business owner, dancer, artist, advocate, storyteller, survivor, partner and a mother of a beautiful little boy.

 Leticia during ceremony